Databases

 This merge will result in the accumulation of capacity and operational measures in the TAF TSI, while the TAP TSI is being stripped of its substance, containing only ticket sales and passenger information.

-The goal of this TSI is neither to change nor to impose processes or IT tools for planning and operations nor communications, but to “automatise” and “digitalise” (thus the word “Telematic”) those exchanges while allowing each actor to get information from other IT systems into its internal one.
+The goal of the TSI Telematics is to “automatise” and “digitalise” (thus the word “Telematic”) those exchanges while allowing each actor to get information from other IT systems into its internal one.

 The EU Agency for Railways (ERA) acts as the system authority for telematics applications.
 In that capacity, ERA maintains, monitors, and manages all corresponding subsystem requirements at EU level.
 ERA publishes the so-called Technical Documents (TDs), which aim to facilitate the implementation of the regulation, giving support to more technical issues of telematics applications.